cedric-cnam/WSVPA/FST-TCS/rebuttal/HermanVogler06.md

 - can express Symbolic Visibly Pushdown Automata with a specific data storage type (nested sets)

-- can express Weighted Times Automata with a specific data storage type (simulating clocks)
+- can express Weighted Timed Automata with a specific data storage type (simulating clocks)